Signal Power Failure

 What the industry is doing to reduce signal failure and resulting delays

-- Introducing uninterruptible power supplies (UPSs) which take over when the power supply is cut, minimising the delays felt by passengers.
-UPS systems were introduced on the West Coast Mainline during the upgrade works and further UPSs will be introduced as part of re-signalling schemes.
+- Introducing uninterruptible power supplies (UPS) which take over when the main power supply is cut, minimising the delays to passengers.
+UPS systems were introduced on the West Coast Mainline during upgrade works and further UPS will be introduced as part of re-signalling schemes

 - Monitor the health of the power supply system using wireless monitoring backed up with annual inspections